zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ## ZAAS Client

-The ZAAS client is a plain Java library that provides authentication through a simple unified interface without the need for detailed knowledge of the REST API calls presented in this section.
+The ZAAS client is a plain Java library that provides authentication through a simple unified interface without requiring detailed knowledge of REST API calls presented in this section.
 The Client function has only a few dependencies including Apache HTTP Client, Lombok, and their associated dependencies.
 The client contains methods to perform the following actions:

 - To obtain a JWT token
 - To validate and get details from a JWT token